blockfrost/blockfrost-js-examples/examples/mint-nft/README.md

 This example shows how to mint a simple NFT with Blockfrost SDK for Node.js and Cardano Serialization Lib.

-Blockfrost SDK is used to retrieve UTxO for an address, current slot number and finally to push a transaction to the blockchain.
+Blockfrost SDK is used to retrieve UTxO for an address, current slot number to compute TTL and finally to push a transaction to the blockchain.
+Minted NFT follows [CIP-25 v2](https://cips.cardano.org/cips/cip25/) metadata standard and the NFT's image is uploaded to IPFS and pinned upon successful mint.

-Constructing the transaction is done with [Cardano Serialization Lib](https://github.com/Emurgo/cardano-serialization-lib).
+Constructing the transaction itself is done with [Cardano Serialization Lib](https://github.com/Emurgo/cardano-serialization-lib).
 You should definitely follow its documentation and examples for more information.

 _This example is written in Typescript and it is intended to run on Node.js, not in a browser.
 Follow the instructions below to run it._